eyeclept/SHSE/README.md

     adapter: discourse_adapter
 ```

-Any field omitted from a target inherits from the `defaults` block.
+Any field omitted from a target inherits from the `defaults` block. `crawl_depth` controls how many link-hops the BFS crawler follows from the seed URL; default is `2`.
 See [docs/config.md](docs/config.md) for the full field reference.

 ---